All Episodes

 Just looking at the numbers of women who are running for office, they are exploding, and I think that's a really fantastic thing.

-Um the economy is doing well, that means women are doing well.
+That means women are doing well.

-Um you know, I ha I really I have hope.
+You know, I really, I have hope.

-I think that this me too movement is not going away, and I do think it's gonna continue to be controversial, but I'm glad we're having these conversations because it's really important.
+I think that this Me Too movement is not going away, and I do think it's going to continue to be controversial.

 I think that would be a great thing.

-I agree with you there too.
+I agree with you there, too.

 I think that we have to be careful of our broad definition of what harassment is.